-In Rel.
-M, the maximum size for a JagBASIC program is 300 text lines and 15KB total size.
+In the JAGUAR terminal's Release M software, the maximum size for a JagBASIC program is 300 text lines and 15KB total size.
 Longer applications must be broken up into smaller modules, which may be run independently or chained together.
 The maximum number of variables is 90.
 In Rel.
 T, the maximum sizes are 400 lines, 18 kb, and 130 variables.